 Remediation

-During this step, the goal is to identify and resolve licence conflicts and obligations.
-Resolving these conflicts may involve trivial or highly complex actions, such as removing or replacing dependencies, developing substitutes, or refactoring existing code.
+During this step, the goal is to resolve licence conflicts and obligations.
+It may involve trivial actions or require significant effort from developers, and may include removing or replacing dependencies, developing substitutes, or refactoring existing code.

 In some cases, additional remediation after the repeated SCA scan might be necessary.
 The process may include one or several of the following:

-Choose a product/project licence (subsuming licence) compatible with key dependencies.
+Choose a better-suited licence (subsuming licence) for the product or project that is compatible with key dependencies.

 Perform initial easy-to-achieve improvements:

-Remedy vulnerable open source components.
+Update or replace vulnerable open source components.

 Update outdated open source libraries (where possible).

-Ask component authors to clarify their licence or to relicense.
+Carefully examine unclear component licences or ask authors to clarify or relicense them.

-Pay for the required proprietarily licensed software.
+Purchase the required proprietarily licensed software.

 Choose among dual licences of components.